University Investigation & Response

 There are some cases in which imposing sanctions for violations of the sexual misconduct policy without taking further measures, will not eliminate a hostile environment and provide a safe campus environment for the university community.
 Consequently, additional safety measures may be necessary.
 Depending upon the facts of a given case, these may include, but are not limited to:

-- Providing an effective escort to ensure that the victim can move safely between classes and activities;
+- Providing an effective escort to ensure that the Reporting Party can move safely between classes and activities;

 - Providing increased monitoring, supervision, or security at locations or activities where the sexual misconduct occurred;

-- Ensuring the victim and the respondent do not share classes or co-curricular activities;
+- Ensuring the Reporting Party and the Responding Party do not share classes or co-curricular activities;

-- Providing comprehensive, holistic victim services including medical, counseling, and academic support services, such as tutoring;
+- Providing comprehensive, holistic Reporting Party services including medical, counseling, and academic support services, such as tutoring;

-- Arranging for the victim to have extra time to complete or re-take a class or withdraw from a class without an academic or financial penalty to the extent possible;
+- Arranging for the Reporting Party to have extra time to complete or re-take a class or withdraw from a class without an academic or financial penalty to the extent possible;

-- Reviewing any disciplinary actions taken imposed on the victim (unrelated to the reported sexual misconduct) to determine if there may be a causal connection between the sexual violence suffered by the victim and the misconduct;
+- Reviewing any disciplinary actions taken imposed on the Reporting Party (unrelated to the reported sexual misconduct) to determine if there may be a causal connection between the sexual violence suffered by the Reporting Party and the misconduct;

 - Training and retraining University employees on the University's responsibilities to address allegations of sexual misconduct and interpersonal violence;

 - Developing additional materials on sexual misconduct and interpersonal violence;